 A child may enter foster care if they have been left at home for an extended period of time or have been dropped off at another residence.

 Though other factors can cause a child or teen to enter foster care, these are the most common.
-In the West Virginia foster care system, about 7,000 children and teens are currently in foster care.
-You can help immensely by becoming a foster parent, volunteering, donating or educating others in your community.
+In the West Virginia foster care system, more than 7,000 children and teens are currently in foster care.
+You can help by becoming a foster parent, volunteering, donating or educating others in your community.
 If you’d like to know more about foster care, click here to download The 10 Most Frequently Asked Questions About Foster Parenting.